Every Luxury Compact SUV Ranked from Worst to Best

 The GLC-Class is a great compact SUV.
 The engines are really responsive and have serious get-up-and-go.
 That isn’t to say it’s tough for new drivers.
 The handling is smooth and responsive so that anyone can drive it.
 The interior also feels incredibly posh – definitely on-brand.

 Overall, this luxury, compact SUV is a great buy for those who can afford it.
-The new 2020 models have more standard features available, too, so upgrading is also an option.
 The only thing to keep in mind is that you won’t get great fuel economy with a powerful engine.
 Estimates have it at 22 mpg in the city and 29 mpg on the highway.
 The starting MSRP is $54,700.